ceroberoz/Parsed-AWS-Cloudfront/README.md

 # Misc

-Need Google Cloud Platform with same format?
+Need parsed IP of all GCP service per region?
 See my other repository

 https://github.com/ceroberoz/Parsed-GCP-IP-address-ranges